 F5 Hiring Solutions operates a model with structural advantages for companies building sustained AI capacity rather than making a one-time placement.

 F5 maintains employer-of-record status throughout the engagement.
 That means local labor law compliance in India and the Philippines, payroll tax administration, benefits, and HR escalation handling are not your operational burden.
-For lean startup teams without dedicated HR infrastructure, this eliminates an entire administrative function.
+For lean startup teams without in-house HR infrastructure, this eliminates an entire administrative function.

 For SaaS companies and technology businesses specifically, F5's track record is documented: 95% client retention rate, measured as clients who continue beyond the first 3 months, across 250+ companies served since inception.
 For more on how that plays out in technology company engagements, see how F5 serves SaaS and technology companies.